CyberHandLLC/CyberHand-DCC/progress.md

 - ✅ Test the refresh token handling in /api/auth/refresh (confirmed working properly)
 - ✅ Test the token revocation in /api/auth/revoke to ensure tokens are properly invalidated
 - ⏱️ Implement content and resource frontend components
-- ⏱️ Address NPM package vulnerabilities in frontend dependencies
+- ⏱️ Address NPM audit warnings for frontend dependencies (8 vulnerabilities identified)
+- ⏱️ Connect frontend components with backend API endpoints

 ## Testing Notes
 As per CyberHand standards, all testing uses real APIs and the production database to ensure consistency with the live environment.
 No mocks or separate test models are permitted.
 All progress is continuously tracked in this file with notes, timestamps, and actionable insights.